-The City of Irvine occupies 69.7 square miles in south/central Orange County.
-There are six cities bordering Irvine: Tustin to the north, Lake Forest to the east, Aliso Viejo to the southeast, Newport Beach to the south, Santa Ana to the northwest, and Costa Mesa to the west.
-The Orange County Great Park, encompassing Planning Areas 30 and 51, is northeast of the freeway junction of Interstate 5 (I-5) and Interstate 405 (I-405), within the City of Irvine.
-Figure 3-1 depicts the location of the Proposed Project Site in a regional context and Figure 3-2, Local Vicinity, shows its local context.
-The boundaries of Planning Area 51 generally include the Eastern Transportation Corridor to the west, the Foothill Transportation Corridor to the east, the SCRRA rail lines to the south, and Irvine Boulevard and the storm water channel near Alton Parkway to the north.
-Planning Area 51 abuts Planning Areas 30 and 32 to the south, Irvine Spectrum 2 - Planning Area 35 to the east, and Planning Areas 9 and 40 to the west.
-The boundaries of Planning Area 30 generally include Interstate 5 (Santa Ana Freeway) to the south, the SCRRA rail lines to the north, and the Irvine Spectrum to the east and west (Irvine Spectrum 2 - Planning Area 35, and Irvine Spectrum 3 - Planning Area 32).
+Irvine occupies 69.7 square miles in south/central Orange County.
+There are seven cities bordering Irvine: Tustin to the north, Lake Forest to the east, Laguna Hills and Laguna Woods to the southeast, Newport Beach to the south, Santa Ana to the northwest, and Costa Mesa to the west.
+Unincorporated Orange County land is located north of the Irvine.
+The Great Park, encompassing Existing PAs 30 and 51, is northeast of the freeway junction of Interstate 5 (I-5) and Interstate 405 (I-405), within Irvine.
+Figure 3-1, Regional Location, depicts the location of the Proposed Project Site in a regional context and Figure 3-2, Local Vicinity, shows its local context.
+The boundaries of Existing PA 51 generally include the Eastern Transportation Corridor to the west, the Foothill Transportation Corridor to the east, the SCRRA rail lines to the south, and Irvine Boulevard and the storm water channel near Alton Parkway to the north.
+Existing PA 51 abuts Existing PAs 30 and 32 to the south, Irvine Spectrum 2 - PA 35 to the east, and PAs 9 and 40 to the west.
+The boundaries of Existing PA 30 generally include Interstate 5 (Santa Ana Freeway) to the south, the SCRRA rail lines to the north, and the Irvine Spectrum to the east and west (Irvine Spectrum 2-PA 35, and Irvine Spectrum 3 - PA 32).

-Major roadways bordering the Proposed Project Site are Sand Canyon Avenue to the northwest, Portola Parkway and Irvine Boulevard to the north, and Bake Parkway to the northeast.
-The Irvine Station, a major multimodal transit center linking Orange County Transportation Authority ("OCTA") bus, Metrolink commuter rail, and Amtrak rail services, is located adjacent to the SCRRA Metrolink tracks, which traverse the Proposed Project Site and separate Planning Areas 30 and 51.
-Surrounding the Proposed Project Site are residential and nonresidential uses to the north and west, open space to the northeast, and nonresidential and mixed land uses to the east and southeast within the City of Lake Forest and the City of Irvine.
+Major roadways bordering the Proposed Project Site are Sand Canyon Avenue to the west, Portola Parkway and Irvine Boulevard to the north, and Alton Parkway to the east.
+The Irvine Station, a major multimodal transit center linking Orange County Transportation Authority ("OCTA") bus, Metrolink commuter rail, and AMTRAK rail services, is located adjacent to the SCRRA rails, which traverse the Proposed Project Site and separate Existing PAs 30 and 51.
+Surrounding the Proposed Project Site are residential and nonresidential uses to the north and west, open space to the northeast, and nonresidential and mixed land uses to the east and southeast within Lake Forest and Irvine.
 An aerial photograph of the Proposed Project Site is shown in Figure 3-3.

 The existing facilities and uses within the Proposed Project Site include agricultural operations and RV storage.
-The Certified EIR also described interim activities that might occur on the site, including short-term use of the land or existing buildings on-site.
-Currently, some of the existing buildings on-site are occupied by offices of the Orange County Great Park Corporation and City of Irvine Community Development Department Housing and Redevelopment functions.
-Other current tenants include Second Harvest Food Bank, Families Forward, Legacy Group, Orange County Great Park Balloon Preview Park, and Tierra Verde Industries.
-Finally, a small portion of the pre-existing runway has been removed within the southern portion of PA 51.
+The 2011 Certified EIR also described interim activities that might occur within Existing PAs 30 and 51, including short-term use of the land or existing buildings on-site.
+Currently, some of the existing buildings on-site are occupied by offices of the Orange County Great Park Corporation ("GPC").
+The other current tenant is the Orange County Great Park Western Sector Development.
+Finally, a portion of the pre-existing runway has been removed within the southern portion of Existing PA 51.

-Ownership of Planning Areas 30 and 51 has changed since certification of the Certified EIR, including the transfer (by fee title conveyance or by Lease in Furtherance of Conveyance) of certain parcels to the Federal Aviation Administration ("FAA"), City of Irvine, County of Orange, and Heritage Fields El Toro, LLC by the Department of the Navy ("DON").
-The DON lease in furtherance of conveyance ("LIFOC") properties are currently undergoing remediation of residual contamination from previous military activities on the site.
+Ownership of Existing PAs 30 and 51 has changed since certification of the 2003 OCGP EIR, including the transfer by fee title conveyance or by Lease in Furtherance of Conveyance ("LIFOC") of certain parcels to the Federal Aviation Administration ("FAA"), City of Irvine, County of Orange, and Heritage Fields El Toro, LLC by the Department of the Navy ("DON").
+The DON LIFOC properties are currently undergoing remediation of residual contamination from previous military activities on the site.